emilydong001/DH110/Assignments/Assignment01.md

   <img src="../Images/nav-bar.PNG" alt="Top Navigation Menu"/>
 </p>

 > *Recommendation: Reorganize the top navigation so that it complies with standards.
-For example, Hours & Locations can go under "About", Gala 2020 does not need to be displayed, and Vita 2021 should be kept under services (and renamed Free Tax Prep or something recognizable, since not everyone will know what VITA is).*
+For example, Hours & Locations can go under "About", Gala 2020 does not need to be displayed, and Vita 2021 should be kept under services (and should be renamed Free Tax Prep or something recognizable, since not everyone will know what VITA is).*

 #### 5. Error Prevention
 * Phone numbers change based on which tab of the Community Health Center page the user is on.
 However, it is difficult to recognize this because these phone numbers aren't displayed below the tabs.
 It is easy for users to call the wrong number or send an email to the wrong email address.
 (3)